Black metal: Outside of Norway

-After the second wave
+After the second wave (1998–present)

 In the beginning of the second wave, the different scenes developed their own styles; as Alan 'Nemtheanga' Averill says, "you had the Greek sound and the Finnish sound, and the Norwegian sound, and there was German bands and Swiss bands and that kind of thing."
 By the mid-1990s, the style of the Norwegian scene was being adopted by bands worldwide, and in 1998, Kerrang! journalist Malcolm Dome said that "black metal as we know it in 1998 owes more to Norway and to Scandinavia than any other particular country".
 Newer black metal bands also began raising their production quality and introducing additional instruments such as synthesizers and even full-symphony orchestras.
 By the late 1990s, the underground concluded that several of the Norwegian pioneers—like Emperor, Immortal, Dimmu Borgir, Ancient, Covenant/The Kovenant, and Satyricon—had commercialized or sold out to the mainstream and "big bastard labels."
-Dayal Patterson states that successful acts like Dimmu Borgir "provoked and even greater extremity [of negative opinion] from the underground" regarding the view that these bands had "sold out."
+Dayal Patterson states that successful acts like Dimmu Borgir "provoked an even greater extremity [of negative opinion] from the underground" regarding the view that these bands had "sold out."

 After Euronymous's death, "some bands went more towards the Viking metal and epic style, while some bands went deeper into the abyss."
 Since 1993, the Swedish scene had carried out church burnings, grave desecration, and other violent acts.
 In 1995, Jon Nödtveidt of Dissection joined the Misanthropic Luciferian Order (MLO).
 In 1997, he and another MLO member were arrested and charged with shooting dead a 37-year-old man.
 It was said he was killed "out of anger" because he had "harassed" the two men.
 Nödtveidt received a 10-year sentence.
 As the victim was a homosexual immigrant, Dissection was accused of being a Nazi band, but Nödtveidt denied this and dismissed racism and nationalism.

 The Swedish band Shining, founded in 1996, began writing music almost exclusively about depression and suicide, musically inspired by Strid and by Burzum's albums Hvis lyset tar oss and Filosofem.
 Vocalist Niklas Kvarforth wanted to "force-feed" his listeners "with self-destructive and suicidal imagery and lyrics."
 In the beginning, he used the term "suicidal black metal" for his music.
 However, he stopped using the term in 2001 because it had begun to be used by a slew of other bands, whom he felt had misinterpreted his vision and were using the music as a kind of therapy rather than a weapon against the listener as Kvarforth intended.
 He said that he "wouldn't call Shining a black metal band" and called the "suicidal black metal" term a "foolish idea."